ranjanjyoti152/Gyanika-backend/README.md

 ## 🌟 Overview

-**Gyanika** (ज्ञानिका - derived from "Gyan" meaning knowledge) is an advanced AI-powered educational voice assistant designed specifically for Indian students preparing for competitive exams like **UPSC, SSC, Banking, Railways**, and more.
+**Gyanika** (ज्ञानिका - derived from "Gyan" meaning knowledge) is an advanced AI-powered educational voice assistant designed specifically for Indian students in Classes 9-12.
+Whether you're studying NCERT subjects, preparing for board exams, or just want to understand concepts better - Gyanika is here to help!

 Built with cutting-edge technologies including **Google Gemini 2.5 Flash** for real-time voice conversations, **LiveKit** for WebRTC-based communication, and **LightRAG** for persistent conversation memory, Gyanika provides a personalized, intelligent tutoring experience.